danfuzz/samizdat/doc/library-guide/LangNode.md

 #### `makeVarFetch(name) -> node`

-Makes a `varFetch` node.
-The result is a direct `varFetch` node, with no additional bindings.
+Makes a `fetch` node with a `varBox` payload, and no additional bindings.

 #### `makeVarFetchLvalue(name) -> node`

-Makes a `varFetch` node, with an `lvalue` binding.
-In the result, `lvalue` is bound to a one-argument function which takes a node and produces a `varStore` node representing an assignment of the variable.
+Makes a `fetch` node with a `varBox` payload.
+The resulting `fetch` node has an `lvalue` binding to a one-argument function which takes a node and calls `makeVarStore()` to produce an assignment node.

 #### `makeVarRef(name) -> node`